Working with brands globally to shape how they are seen and understood

 Ola Delano

 This article explores why the best products do not always become market leaders.
-While business leaders focus heavily on product quality, features, performance, and pricing, customer decisions are rarely driven by logic alone.
-Markets are shaped by perception, trust, positioning, and emotional association just as much as technical superiority.
+While its key to focus on product quality, features, performance, and pricing, customer decisions are rarely driven by logic alone.
+Markets are shaped by perception and emotional association to a product.
 The article examines how branding influences buying behavior, market preference, and long-term business success.

 Tuesday, February 25, 2025